Investing

 Private Equity

-Other kinds of private equity firm might buy a business in a downturn, improve its operations in the marketplace, and then sell the business to make a profit.
+Other kinds of private equity firms might buy a business in a downturn, improve its operations in the marketplace, and then sell the business to make a profit.
 The major goal of the private equity investor is to increase the worth of a particular company so that the company generates a better return on investment than the private equity made.

 Venture Capital